Penn Arts & Sciences Logo

 I am a scholar primarily of the literatures of northern India.
 While my current work looks at Hindi in the twentieth century, I am interested in the long term in thinking of Hindi as part of the larger literary ecosystem of north India, including its interactions with other modern literary cultures, as well as the various ways in which it is in conversation with pre-modern literatures.
 I work primarily with sources in Hindi, Marathi, and Urdu, with the goal of working with Sanskrit and Bangla in the future.

-My current book project, titled Cold War Genres: Local and International in Hindi Literary Culture, 1940–1980, investigates the interplay between post-independence Hindi literature and Nehruvian India's internationalism during the early Cold War and non-aligned movement era.
+My current book project, titled Cold War Genres: Local and International in Hindi Literature, investigates the interplay between post-independence Hindi literature and Nehruvian India's internationalism during the early Cold War and non-aligned movement era.
 The project explores questions of genre and form across various literary cultures, in the context of debates over realism and modernism in the 1950s and 1960s.
 It takes as its central example the work of Gajanan Madhav Muktibodh (1917–1964), a left-oriented writer known primarily for his long, fantastic poems.
-Cold War Genres will be published by SUNY University Press in Fall 2024.
+Cold War Genres waspublished by SUNY University Press in Fall 2024.

-My other research interests, developed in articles under development and future projects, include the history of meter and free verse in South Asian literatures; science fiction and fantastic literatures—and their tense relations with discourses of realism; intersections between Hindi and Urdu, especially following independence; and developing new methodologies of thinking about South Asian literary cultures in comparative frameworks.
+My other research interests, developed in articles under development and future projects, include new histories of regional literary formations in a borderlands context; the history of meter and free verse in South Asian literatures; science fiction and fantastic literatures—and their tense relations with discourses of realism; intersections between Hindi and Urdu, especially following independence; and developing new methodologies of thinking about South Asian literary cultures in comparative frameworks.

 Selected Publications